 Plant polyphenols are known to have significant antioxidant capabilities, and so in turn, limit inflammatory response.
 Plant polyphenols have been studied for some time now for their role in protecting cells against cancerous conditions.

-For more on phytonutrients, see “Phytonutrients; Your Foods Rainbow of Healing Power and Antioxidant Army“.
+For more on phytonutrients, see the post “Phytonutrients Healing Power, an AntiOxidant Army“.

-Whatever you do, make very sure that you understand that your body is a battleground of free radicals and anti0xidants every day, and aging is a result of that battle.
-So do what you can to detoxify and battle the inflammation brought on by oxidative stress!
+Whatever you do, make very sure that you understand that your body is a battleground of free radicals which needs to be supplied with anti0xidants every day, to minimize aging and disease a result of that battle!